The skin is the largest organ of the body and it has many purposes, including protecting the body, regulating temperature and controlling fluid loss.

 Skin, like all other body tissues, is made up of cells.
-Its two main layers are the epidermis and dermis.
+The two main layers of the skin are the epidermis and dermis.
 Below these is a layer of fatty tissue.

 Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 The three main types of skin cancer are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
 BCC and SCC are also called keratinocytic or non-melanoma skin cancers.
 Rare types of skin cancer include Merkel cell carcinoma and angiosarcoma, but they are treated differently from BCC and SCC.
 Call Cancer Council 13 11 20 for information about rarer skin cancers.

 This starts in the lower layer of the epidermis and accounts for about 70% of keratinocytic skin cancers.
 BCC: